youshaac-bit/retell-sip-integration-example/README.md

 In order to use Method 1 (Elastic SIP trunking) you have to create a "Carrier" in jambonz that points to Retell.
 This carrier will have one outbound gateway and no inbound gateways since we are only sending calls to Retell and not receiving them.
 (Outbound calls are placed using jambonz REST API and then we connect them to Retell once the user has answered, so it still looks like an inbound call to Retell).

 ##### Configuring jambonz
 So log into the jambonz portal and create a Carrier named 'Retell'.
-Check the box for E.164 syntax, uncheck outbound authentication, and then add one SIP gateway that looks like this
+Check the box for E.164 syntax, uncheck outbound authentication, and then add one SIP gateway with their network address of `5t4n6j0wnrl.sip.livekit.cloud`.

 ![Retell oubound gateway](images/retell-carrier.png)